Writing GPX Data

 Introduction

-When writing to the GPS eXchange Format (GPX) format, certain attribute names need to be set using the schema in the documentation.
-Using the correct schema format ensures that the attributes are written correctly and the data you require while you are in the field is available.
-It is important to note that data written to the GPX format will be automatically reprojected in the writer to decimal degrees (WGS84 datum) which is the EPSG:4326 coordinate system.
-For information how to read GPX data, see the Reading GPX Data article.
+When writing to the GPS eXchange Format (GPX) format, certain attribute names must be set according to the schema outlined in the documentation.
+Using the correct schema format ensures that the attributes are written correctly and that the data you require while in the field is available.
+It is essential to note that data written to the GPX format will be automatically reprojected by the writer to decimal degrees (WGS84 datum), which corresponds to the EPSG:4326 coordinate system.
+For information on how to read GPX data, see the Reading GPX Data article.

 GPX Overview

-When adding a GPX Writer to the canvas, six feature types are available to write to that each have their own purpose.
+When adding a GPX Writer to the canvas, six feature types are available to write to, each of which has its own purpose.

 • Metadata: The metadata contains the details about the author and copyright information